-The Board's nomination committee will start running on 1 April 2012.
-Before that, the appointment of new director(s) was a matter for consideration and decision by the full Board.
-The Board considers that the new director(s) is expected to have expertise in relevant area to make contribution to the Company and to have sufficient time to participate in the decision making process of the Company.
+The nomination committee comprises Mr. Heng Ja Wei (Chairman), Dr. Loke Yu and Ms. Sun Guo Li, all are independent non-executive director of the Company.
+The primary duties of the committee are to review the structure, size and composition of the Board, identify individuals suitably qualified to become Board members, and to make recommendation to the Board thereon.
+New director(s) is expected to have expertise in relevant area to make contribution to the Company and to have sufficient time to participate in the decision making process of the Company.
 Under the Company's articles of association, one third of the directors for the time being (or if their number is not a multiple of three, then the number nearest to but not greater than one third) will retire from office by rotation at each annual general meeting in accordance with the provisions of the articles of association.
+During the year, the nomination committee held one meeting in which all members were present.